Caring for the Caregiver: 6 Ways to Get Help and Improve Your Health

 To get more help from family or friends, have calm, open one-on-one conversations and let them know that you need their assistance.

-Make it easier for them to help by asking them to do things that play to their strengths, like running errands, doing light housekeeping, taking care of simple home repairs, doing online research, etc.
+Make it easier for them to help by asking them to do things that play to their strengths, like running errands, light housekeeping, simple home repairs, and online research.

 If you need help with hands-on caregiving, ease someone into it by having them shadow you, learn, and get comfortable for a little while before asking them to do it on their own.